Basic hay & grain information!

 Beet pulp has easily digestible fiber, making it faster for a horse to digest than hay.
 And because beet pulp is higher in calories than other forms of forage, it is a safe way to add calories to your horse’s diet.

 It’s another great way to add forage into your horse’s diet and for weight gain.

-It is also great for older horses that are unable to eat dry hay do to teeth issues or have a hard time digesting hay.
+It is also great for older horses that are unable to eat dry hay due to teeth issues or have a hard time digesting hay.

 Beet pulp comes in shredded and pelleted form.
 As we talked about earlier, it is best to let beet pulp soak in water to prevent choking.

 Are grains or pelleted feeds.
 Concentrates are the manufacture feed products you buy at your local feed store.
-Most feeds are balanced for nutrition for most horses needs.
-Thy are meant to be fed to your horse on a supplemental basis to balance your horse’s nutritional requirements.
+Most horse feeds are already balanced for nutritional needs and are only meant to be fed to your horse on a supplemental basis to balance your horse’s nutritional requirements.

 Concentrates should NEVER make up most of your horse’s diet.

 Always consult your veterinarian if you are unsure of which feeds are best for your horse’s nutritional requirements.

 The information on this page called: Basic Hay & Grain Information is only for informational purposes only.
 Contact your veterinarian for further nutritional instructions for your horse.